karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

   - It exposes 2 scopes : payment.write and payment.read
   - It has 2 application roles: Reader and Writer
-    - I have  2 users in my AAD: John and Mary
+    - I have  2 users in my AAD: Jane and Mary
-      - John has a Reader role in the Payment API app
+      - Jane has a Reader role in the Payment API app
-      - Mary has a Writer role in the Payment API app
+      - Mary has an Admin role in the Payment API app

 ```yaml